abrt/retrace-server/DEPLOYING.md

     to go.
 And do not forget, your release is now called `Local release 25 (Twenty five)`.

-##Most often problems mainly when testing retrace server deployed
+## Frequent problems when testing a retrace server deployment

 * Submitting coredump via manager from local folder and retrace server cannot find it